mihaelamj/mmbooks/README.md

 Make controllers for pluggable router implementation.

 ##Testing with Mocha
-1. Install Mocha for Gulp, and Should and Sinon. (npm install gulp-mocha should sinon --save)
+* Install Mocha for Gulp, and Should and Sinon. (npm install gulp-mocha should sinon --save)
+	* Mocha is javascript test framework.
+	* Should is BDD style assertions for node.js
+	* Sinon provides standalone test spies, stubs and mocks for JavaScript
+	* Supertest is Super-agent driven library for testing node.js HTTP servers using a fluent API
-2. Make test controllers
+* Make test controllers
-3. Run it with Gulp (set it up in gulpfile.js)
+* Run it with Gulp (set it up in gulpfile.js)
-4. Call test with gulp test
+* Call test with gulp test

 ##Integration testing
 1. Install Supertest (npm install supertest --save-dev)
 2. Install gulp-env to manipulate enviroment variables (npm install gulp-env --save-dev)
+3. Set env vars in gulpfile
+4. Set test env in app.js (mongo db)
+5. Create integration test file
+6. Export app from app.js, for Supertest to be able to use it

+##HATEOS
+Hypermedia as the Engine of Application State.

+Makes API self-documenting.

+*Add hyperlinks to our model, in controller;
+*Add links to returned books, first to self, in controller.
+*Add links in routes.